 Shortly after the Norman Conquest in 1066, King William made Roger de Montgomerie Earl of Shrewsbury and requested that he control the locals' dislike of the new Norman rulers and to stop the Welsh from raiding.

 The new Earl built his main castle in Shrewsbury and around another 70 castles througout the county, Clun and Ludlow amongst them, making it the most fortified shire in England.

 But the building wasn’t all about castles and defence, as during the Norman period a number of religious centres were also constructed.
-Wenlock Priory, Buildwas Abbey, Haughmond Abbey, Lilleshaw Abbey, and Shrewsbury Abbey can all still be visited today.
+Wenlock Priory, Buildwas Abbey, Haughmond Abbey, Lilleshall Abbey, and Shrewsbury Abbey can all still be visited today.

 The Normans may have imposed order with a violent fist, but the centuries after were filled with strife.

 This close to the border, there was always the chance of Welsh raids, so castles were built stronger and many manor houses were fortified, like Acton Burnell Castle, owned by King Edward I's chancellor Robert Burnell.

 The Wars of the Roses, the dissolution of the monasteries and abbeys, and the English Civil War all left their marks on the county.
 Many of the buildings were ruined or damaged beyond repair during these times and this is how we find them today.
 Moreton Corbet Castle is one such ruin, the remains of the grand Elizabethan hall looking out over the surrounding countryside.